hibernate/query-validator/README.md

 #### Warnings

-A compile-time warning is produced if

-- the query calls a function which isn't defined by the JPA specification or by HQL.

-The warning may be suppressed by adding the function name to the `whitelist`:

-    @CheckHQL(whitelist={"stddev", "variance", "md5"})

-It's even possible to whitelist all the SQL functions known to a certain Hibernate `Dialect`:

-    @CheckHQL(dialect=HSQLDialect.class)

 Additionally, any JPA `Query` instance that is created and immediately invoked in a single expression will have its parameter bindings validated.
 A warning is produced if